christian-draeger/page-content-tester/README.md

 </dependencies>
 ```

-### Let the Framework do the annoying setup stuff
+#### don't loose time
-- to use all the power and parallelization of PageContentTester add this parent pom to your pom.xml
+- to get the best parallelization result of PageContentTester and don't having the overhead of finding the best setup add this parent pom to your pom.xml
-  - this will setup all the configurations for an efficient parallelization of your jUnit tests automatically, you don't need to configure jUnit yourself anymore
+  - it will setup all the configurations for an efficient parallelization of your jUnit tests automatically, you don't need to configure jUnit yourself anymore
     - if you want to know what the exact predefined junit settings are just have a look at the pluginManagement section in the [PageContentTester pom.xml](https://github.com/christian-draeger/page-content-tester/blob/master/pom.xml)
   - if you want to setup jUnit yourself just don't use the parent pom